Ex-Clayton County sheriff Victor Hill sentenced to 18 months in federal prison - NewsBreak

 Ex-Clayton County sheriff Victor Hill sentenced to 18 months in federal prison

-ATLANTA — A controversial sheriff convicted of violating detainees’ rights learned his sentencing in federal court for civil rights violations.
+A controversial sheriff convicted of violating detainees’ rights learned his sentenced in federal court for civil rights violations.

 Hill was the sheriff in Clayton County for nearly 15 years before he was indicted and suspended in 2021.